Who Is Rudolph Giuliani?

 While still mayor and still married to Hanover, Giuliani commenced a relationship with a woman named Judith Nathan, who played an increasingly important and public role in his life during the tragedies of his prostate cancer and the September 11 attacks.
 Giuliani and Hanover officially divorced in 2002, and Giuliani wed Nathan in 2003.

 In April 2018, Judith filed for divorce after 15 years of marriage.
 "It is with great sadness I can confirm that Judith and I are divorcing.
 We hope to do this as amicably as possible, and hope that people will respect the privacy of our children at this time,” Giuliani said.
+Although reports suggested that the proceedings were anything but amicable, the two sides reached a confidential resolution in December 2019.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!